-In 2050, sustainability is an embedded value at York, and a lens through which all operations are viewed.
-A world leader in sustainability in its teaching, research and operations, York is a living lab, an incubator for sustainability leaders, a disrupter of old ways of thinking and a catalyst for transformative breakthroughs.
-York's campuses are accessible by multiple modes of transit.
-They are ecologically rich campuses with access to green space.
-They support a healthy community life where people live, work, and study, and have easy access to a wide and well developed network of recreational and social pursuits.
+Sustainability is an embedded value at York, and a lens through which all operations are viewed.
+A world leader in sustainability in its teaching, research and operations, York is a living lab, an incubator for sustainability leaders, a disrupter of old ways of thinking and a catalyst for transformative approaches.
+York's campuses are accessible by multiple modes of transportation, they are ecologically rich campuses with access to green space, they support a healthy community life where people live, work, and study, and have easy access to a wide and well-developed network of recreational and social pursuits.
 As anchor institutions in their neighbourhoods, York's campuses support local economies and communities, and serve as hubs of open space, services and facilities.

-6. Strategic Goals
+Strategic Goals

-The following strategic goals envision a desired future in 2050.
-However, it is anticipated that the realization of these goals will occur much sooner through detailed implementation plans.
-The Sustainability Strategy is intended to be reviewed every 5 years, with the strategic goals and progress updated accordingly.
+The following strategic goals envision a desired future in 2030.
+However, it is anticipated that these goals will be realized as soon as practically possible through detailed implementation plans.
+The Sustainability Strategy is intended to be reviewed every five years, with the strategic goals and progress updated accordingly.
+The strategic goals are organized into three categories: people, knowledge and place.